dev-daeun/uc-k8s-cluster/README.md

 1. Update docker image with new version.
 2. Deploy the image to blue cluster.
 3. Execute health checks for the deployed version.
-4. Update load balancer to look up the updated blue cluster.
+4. Update service to look up the updated blue cluster.
 (Now it's green one.)
 5. If health checks fail, rollback 4th step and alert.

 ### Reference